ethagnawl/rmuxinator/README.md

 - creating windows
 - creating panes
 - run pane commands
+- set cwd for pane

 Still TODO:
 - handle shell failures -- `tmux kill-window` was failing silently
 - set default cwd for project when creating the session (this is how tmuxinator works)
-- set cwd for project
 - set default cwd for window
-- set cwd for pane -- pane 0 still TBD
 - set pane name using `tmux set-option -g 'pane-border-format' foo`
 - separate tmux arg construction and shell calls. the args can all be moved into structs and computed up front.